 Because they keep giving options.

-So because, like, for example, YouTube, which is implementing age verification along with Spotify, along with Discord, along with Reddit.
+For example, YouTube, which is implementing age verification along with Spotify, along with Discord, along with Reddit.

-And Discord in particular, like, people really fucked people up because some people were doing their back-end work on Discord and just got face scan required.
+And Discord in particular, people really fucked people up because some people were doing their back-end work on Discord and just got face scan required.

-And then they decided, you look too young.
+And then they decided, you look too young, you're locked out of Discord.

 I hope you didn't need that for work, brother.